we3lab/eeco/docs/how_to_emit.rst

     import numpy as np
     import pandas as pd
     import pyomo.environ as pyo
-    from electric_emission_cost.units as u
+    from eeco.units as u
-    from electric_emission_cost import emissions
+    from eeco import emissions

 ====================
 Get Carbon Intensity